European peripheral bond yields fall after ECB commits to more stimulus | Business

 European peripheral bond yields fall after ECB commits to more stimulus

-Yields on southern European government bonds fell on Thursday after the European Central Bank made a clear hint it will provide more stimulus at its next meeting to contain the growing fallout from a second wave of coronavirus infections.
+Yields on southern European government bonds fell on Thursday after the European Central Bank clearly signalled it will provide more stimulus at its next meeting to contain the growing fallout from a second wave of coronavirus infections.
 Louis Harreau, euro zone economist and ECB strategist at Credit Agricole CIB, said it was "probably the first time in its history that the ECB is pre-committing for more accommodation with such clarity."

 Portuguese and Spanish 10-year government bond yields fell to 10-day lows at 0.12% and 0.10% respectively.
 Italian yields were set for their biggest daily fall since mid-September, last down 7 basis points on the day to 0.70% .